msfx07/debian12-xfce-vnc-docker/README.md

 - `Dockerfile` — builds the Debian + XFCE image used by `make build`.
 - `Makefile` — convenient targets (build, start, stop, status, connect, itest, clean-logs, etc.).
   - `install.sh` — helper that detects and attempts to install Docker and GNU Make when missing.
-It also attempts to install TigerVNC (server/viewer) packages when a VNC client/server is not present, which is useful for local integration tests.
+It also attempts to install xrdp packages when an RDP client/server is not present, which is useful for local integration tests.
 The script prints colored, emoji-enhanced status messages when run in a terminal; set `NO_COLOR=1` to disable color/emoji output.
 - `container/` — runtime files copied into the image and host helpers:
   - `entrypoint.sh` — image entrypoint that starts supervisord and services
-  - `vnc-start.sh` — prepares VNC password and launches the VNC server
+  - `xrdp-start.sh` — wrapper that launches xrdp and sesman in the container
   - `supervisord.conf` — supervisord config for services
   - `xstartup` — XFCE session startup script
   - `nohup-connect.out` — host-side log produced by `make connect` (ignored by git)
   - `scripts/` — host-side helpers:
-    - `connect.sh` — launches a local VNC client to connect to the container
+  - `connect.sh` — launches a local RDP client to connect to the container
     - `clean-logs.sh` — rotate/cleanup `container/*.out` logs

 ---